Monacrylic/LightDraw/README.md

-# LightDraw
+# DrawLit
-LightDraw is a simple light painting code written using the processing IDE.
+Drawlit is a simple light painting code written using the processing IDE.